Harshak-1744/HelpDesk/README.md

 - User Stories: Defined to guide development.
 - Sprints: Organized in one-week intervals.
-- Daily Stand-ups: Held to discuss progress and plans.
+- Daily Stand-ups: Held to discuss progress and plans..!

 ## Contributing